TIBCOSoftware/flogo/docs/content/development/flows/iterators.md

 ## What is an iterator in Flogo?

 The iterator construct in Flogo enables the iteration of a single activity.
 The configuration elements are associated with that activity.
 In Flogo, you can iterate only over a single activity.
-The iterator acts much like a for loop in any procedural lamguage.
+The iterator acts much like a for loop in any procedural language.

 ### Flow configuration